zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/DeviceHandlers/readme.md

 # Device Handler Installation Instructions

-CPMPATABILITY:  At any time, all files within this repository are compatible; however, if you are installing a new device handler, it is suggested that you also update your other device handlers at the same time.
-Currently, all device handlers have on line 7 a list of "COMPATABILITY KEYs" that link to line 4 of the Java Script.
+CPMPATABILITY:  At any time, all files within this repository are compatible; however, if you are installing a new device handler, it is suggested that you also update your other device handlers and the java script file at the same time.

+Currently, all device handlers have on line 7 a list of "COMPATABILITY KEYs" that link to line 4 in the Java Scripts.

 A  INSTALL THE DEVICE HANDLERS ON SMARTTHINGS
 1. Log in to SmartThings IDE.
 (You may have to create an acccount.)